What do we expect from a client ministry?

 - If your coverage does not meet these standards, or you are unable to obtain insurance that does, please discuss your situation with our Project Coordinator.

-- Jobsite phone or cell phone/cell service and e-mail/Internet access for our missionaries–for overseas exceptions see below;
+- Jobsite phone or cell phone/cell service and e-mail/Internet access for our missionaries;

 - Beginning 60 days prior to the arrival of CWCf missionary or other personnel on your site, we require weekly communication to our home office (phone or e-mail), updating us on project status.

 - Some sort of room and board for our Associates/RV’ers/Missionaries.
-This varies from project to project and depends on the missionary staff assigned, the location, etc. In North America, and as appropriate to the job, it would look like this:
+This varies from project to project and depends on the missionary staff assigned, the location, etc.:

 - A place to park their RV (trailer or motor home), as well as parking spaces or rooms for any volunteers we recruit for the project, free of charge to the missionary and associates; (we coordinate with you the number of spots needed before mobilizing staff or Associates);

-- Utilities to the RV spaces – minimum 30 amp electrical service, drinking water, and some form of sewer service (sometimes this is a weekly pump out by the “honey bucket” truck); with you (the client ministry) covering the cost of these utilities.
+- Utilities to the RV spaces – minimum 30 amp electrical service (50 amp preferred), drinking water, and some form of sewer service (sometimes this is a weekly pump out by the “honey bucket” truck); with you (the client ministry) covering the cost of these utilities.
 Making sure the missionaries’ propane tanks are full before they leave your job isn’t required, but it’s sure appreciated!

 - A few of our missionaries and volunteers do not have RV’s; in their case we ask you to arrange for lodging, typically with a church family or in a camp dorm or cabin, mission apartment, etc.